zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/07-sinhala-google.md

 [APZ 12.6] (# apz12.6) # apz12.6 .ref .apz} "People and sages stick to what"
 What did you stick to, what did you get, "Rishi" called Rishi Were ordained by some sage dynasty.
 Animals are mystics.
 Jatadhara Ascetics.
 Manuja means people.
-“Kshatriyas are Brahmins To the gods "Kshatriyas are certain Kshatriyas.
+"Kshatriyas are Brahmins To the gods "Kshatriyas are certain Kshatriyas.
 Brahmins are those who despise others.
 You go to the gods Live organisms are twice as active.
 Nipples to the vocal cords